AUTODIAL/AutoEIS/README.md

 ## Usage
 -------------
-To enable the interaction between python and julia, please set the julia executable path at first.
+To enable the interaction between python and julia, please set the julia executable pathway at first.
+The common pathway of the Julia executable path depends on the operating system you are using.
+Here are the common default locations for each supported OS:

+- Windows: *C:\Users\<username>\AppData\Local\Julia-<version>\bin*
+- macOS: */Applications/Julia-<version>.app/Contents/Resources/julia/bin*
+- Linux: */usr/local/julia-<version>/bin*
+Please note that <version> refers to the specific version of Julia you have installed, and <username> is the name of the current user on Windows.
+To confirm the location of your Julia executable path, you can open a command prompt or terminal and enter the command which julia (for Unix-based systems) or where julia (for Windows).
+This will display the full path of the Julia executable file.

 ```bash
 # import AutoEIS and its dependencies
 import AutoEis as ae